 The TESOL Adult MA program will prepare you to teach adults in college, continuing education, business or private settings in the United States or abroad.

-In this program, connections to the ESL classroom are emphasized and you will be exposed to extensive field experiences and practice.
+In this program, connections to the English as a Second Language (ESL) classroom are emphasized and you will be exposed to extensive field experiences and practice.
 You should be prepared to spend considerable amounts of time observing and participating in educational settings in addition to attending classes at Hunter.

-Coursework & Fieldwork: Courses are offered in the afternoon and evening.
+Courses are offered in the afternoon and evening.
 All coursework is in-person (there are no online courses).
 Many courses have required hours of classroom experience (fieldwork) in a school setting – either a college or a community education setting.
 Students also participate in supervised teaching as the culmination of their course of study.
-In the final semester, all students participate in our laboratory school practicum, which takes place Saturdays from 9am – 5pm.
+In the final semester, all students participate in our laboratory school practicum, which takes place Saturdays from 9 am to 5 pm.

-- Bachelor’s degree with a GPA of at least 3.0 or a master’s degree with a GPA of at least 3.5
+- Bachelor’s degree with a Grade Point Average (GPA) of at least 3.0 or a master’s degree with a Grade Point Average (GPA) of at least 3.5

-- 12 credits in foreign language documented on a transcript or equivalent credits on a standardized proficiency test such as the College Level Examination Program (CLEP) or the NYU Proficiency Test in Foreign Language
+- 12 credits in a world language other than English documented on a transcript or equivalent credits on a standardized proficiency test such as the College Level Examination Program (CLEP) or the NYU Proficiency Test in Foreign Language

 - Two letters of recommendation